-Hedge Fund Billionaire Says ‘Fair Share Is A Bullsh*t Concept’ Used To Attack Wealthy People
+Hedge Fund Billionaire Says 'Fair Share Is A Bullsh*t Concept' Used To Attack Wealthy People

-During an appearance on CNBC on Thursday, New York Hedge fund billionaire Leon Cooperman touched on his feelings on GameStop’s recent meteoric stock market rise.
+During an appearance on CNBC Thursday, New York Hedge fund billionaire Leon Cooperman touched on his feelings about GameStop's recent meteoric stock market rise.
 As reported by BuzzFeed News, the surge was driven by Reddit users and led to the defeat of two hedge funds — Citron Research and Melvin Capital.

 "This 'fair share' is a bullsh*t concept.
 It's just a way of attacking wealthy people," he said in a clip of his appearance that was posted on Twitter.